jonjau/musician/README.md

 is expected to reduce the number of possibilities by the largest amount.
 The game state is used to keep track of the remaining possible guesses.

-This strategy, along with an close-to-optimal initial guess (A2 B1 C1, found after brute-force checking), resulted in around 4.21 guesses to guess the target, on average over the 1330 possible target chords.
+This strategy, along with a close-to-optimal initial guess (A2 B1 C1, found after brute-force checking), resulted in around 4.21 guesses to guess the target, on average over the 1330 possible target chords.